vincenttommi/phase-0-pac-1-js-variables/README.md

 ## Introduction

 Previously, we saved some information into a variable.
-"Saving" to a variable allows us to _save_ a result so we can use it again later.
+"Saving" to a variable allows us to _store_ a result so we can use it again later.
 Storing calculations to _temporary storage places_ is the heart of making efficient programs.
-It's a simple idea that has powerful consequences--but for the moment, let's look at the options we have when it comes to storing information.
+It's a simple idea that has powerful consequences.

+To start, let's look at the options we have when it comes to storing information.

 ## Define a Variable

 A variable is a container in which we can store values for later retrieval.

-Imagine a box that can hold any type of data: a `number`, `string`, `boolean`, `object` — even an `undefined`.
+Imagine a box that can hold any type of data: a `number`, `string`, `boolean`, `object` &mdash; even an `undefined`.
 We take some data that we want to store, place it inside the box, and hand the box off to the JavaScript engine, which stores it in memory.
 All done!
 Our data is safely cached until we need to access it again.

 But wait!
 When we ask for the data back, how will the JavaScript engine know _which_ box to retrieve?
-We need to assign a name to our variable — a label for our box — so that we can tell the engine exactly which piece of stored data we want to access.
+We need to assign a name to our variable &mdash; a label for our box &mdash; so that we can tell the engine exactly which piece of stored data we want to access.

 ## Name Variables in JavaScript

 Variable names in JavaScript can sometimes be complicated, but if you follow these three rules you'll be fine:

-- Start every variable name with a lowercase letter.
+* Start every variable name with a lowercase letter.
 Variable names starting with a number are not valid.
-- Don't use spaces — `camelCaseYourVariableNames` (see the camel humps?) instead of `snake_casing_them` (like the underscore is a snake that swallowed the words).
+* Don't use spaces.
+If a variable name consists of multiple words, `camelCaseYourVariableNames` (see the camel humps?) instead of `snake_casing_them` (like the underscore is a snake that swallowed the words).
-- Don't use JavaScript [reserved words][reserved words] or [future reserved words][future reserved words].
+* Don't use JavaScript [reserved words][reserved words] or [future reserved words][future reserved words].

 It's important to note that case matters, so `javaScript`, `javascript`, `JavaScript`, and `JAVASCRIPT` are four different variables.